 Name Description Notes Company The legal entity of the company.
 Generally, the nationality or country of incorporation is key information for access security.
-Person Represents a person who has approved, performed work, etc. requiring certain information about the person to be retained.
+Person Represents a person who has ap- proved, performed work, etc. re- quiring certain information about the person to be retained.
 In some countries the place of birth is required for access security.
 All require the citizenship for access security (for national export control regulations) Company Identifier The identifier of the legal entity where work was performed.
-This is generally represented by a CAGE code and includes street address and other contact information.
+This is generally represented by a DUNS, CAGE code, etc. and includes street address and other contact infor- mation.
 Sometimes a DUNS number is also used.
-Role Represents the role of the person having responsibility of a design item.
+Role Represents the role of the person having responsibility of a design or build item.
 For example: author, engineer, checker, etc. Design Item This represents something in the Type Design that can be owned and changed.
-This could be either an item that represents a thing (like a drawing) or a connection (like "has part")
+This could be either an item that repre- sents a thing (like a drawing) or a con- nection (like "has part") Build Item This represents an item that is built to conform to all or a portion of a design item configuration.
+This represents a thing - a (physical or software) part, assembly, or installa-tion.
+Build Plan / Opera- tion This represents a manufacturing step which uses all or part of engi- neering definition to define the work for a detail, assembly, or in- stallation build task.
+Nonconformance The condition of a detail, assembly, or installation which does not con- form to the engineering or manufac- turing (partial engineering) defini- tion.
+Nonconformance record The record of a nonconformance.
+When complete, the record includes the disposition.